-6 Execution Environment
+7 Execution Environment

-Solvers will run on a cluster of computers using the Linux operating system.
+Solvers will run by the Slurm cluster management system on a cluster of computers executing the CentOS Stream 8.3 operating system.
 They will run under the control of another program (called runsolver) that will enforce some limits on both used memory and total CPU time.
-Solvers will be run inside a sandbox that will prevent unauthorized use of the system (network connections, file creation outside the allowed directory, among others).

 Solvers can be run as either 32 bits or 64 bits applications.
 If you submit an executable, you are required to provide us with an ELF executable (preferably statically linked).
-Authors submitting solvers in source form will have to specify if it should be compiled in 32 bits or 64 bits mode.
+Authors have to provide through the submission site the a document that enumerates the names and versions of the tools, libraries, ... that are needed to build and execute the project.
+The procedure to build and execute the solver must also be explained in this document.